-In the same way, with multilingual domain names technology, and a revision of the Internet standards governing the domain name system, a Tamil language domain name can be supported.
+In the same way, with multilingual domain names technology and a revision of the Internet standards governing the domain name system.
+A Tamil language name can be supported.
+For Example: www.infitt.org in Tamil as உத்தமம் (202.172.239.14)

 The direct implication of deploying this kind of technology is that users can finally enjoy a truly internationalized Internet experience.
-From input of identity, Web address or domain name, to the authoring, scripting, processing and viewing of content, users can go through the entire process seamlessly in their language of choice.
+From input of identify, Web address or domain name, to the authoring, scripting, processing and viewing of content, users can go through the entire process seamlessly in their language of choice.
 On a larger scale, iDNS is an enabling technology.
-Vast new e-commerce markets will be opened as the power of the Internet is unleashed in countries where knowledge of English is not widespread.
+Vast new e-commerce markets, like the use of iDNS to enable multi-lingual email addresses for non-English speakers, will be opened as the power of the Internet is unleashed in countries where knowledge of English is not widespread.